wp-plugins/related-posts-by-zemanta/readme.txt

 Customize the look and feel of Zemanta's Related Posts plugin by navigating to WordPress Dashboard > Settings > Related Posts by Zemanta

+= nRelate Compatibility =
+To simplify the transition, we added specific support for users switching from nRelate, so that our plugin will automatically use some of your old settings:

+* number of posts to show in the widget
+* related title above the widget
+* show excerpts of articles or not
+* max age of articles to be recommended
+* thumbnail size
+* default thumbnail

 If you have any questions getting started, please let us know!
 Send us an email to support@zemanta.com.
 We'd love to hear from you.

 == Frequently Asked Questions ==